 We will also enhance our interpretation to better tell the significant story of Shildon and its contribution to the development of railways worldwide.
 Shildon is the world’s first railway town and the workplace of railway pioneer Timothy Hackworth.
 We will continue to share and inspire the next generation of engineers and innovators with this story.

 Located in the world’s first railway town, New Hall will be the hub of celebrations to mark the 200th anniversary of the opening of the Stockton & Darlington Railway in 2025.

 Our expanded collection will allow us to tell a coherent story that reveals Shildon’s role in early railway development.
 By doing this, we will use our collections and buildings to inspire the next generation of engineers and scientists.

 A building for the future

-Locomotion’s new building is part of Vision 2025, our ambitious plan to transform the museum.
+Locomotion’s new building is part of our wider transformative masterplan.
 It goes way beyond creating a new building, allowing us to tell the exciting and inspirational role played by Shildon and the North-East in the global railway story.

 Our masterplan also allows us to safeguard the collection, diversify our volunteer team and create new jobs.
 It will allow us to reinvigorate our heritage buildings, provide new green spaces and embed this museum at the heart of the community.